Car Care

 1. Check if your car battery is due to be changed.

 The RAC advises that most batteries last up to 5 years, but just like the luggage carousel at Gatwick Airport, it’s a case-by-case basis.
-Some batteries can fail after as little as two years, depending on the conditions they’ve been kept in and how the car’s been driven.
+Some batteries can fail after a shorter time, depending on the conditions they’ve been kept in and how the car’s been driven.
 It’s worth looking into changing your car battery if it’s been acting up lately, or if it’s edging towards its fifth birthday.
 The winter months are the most challenging for car batteries, so getting yours sorted in advance will have you one step ahead of the crowd.

 1. Take your car for longer drives to charge the battery.